ANNUAL ALLIANCE REPORT

 On July 24, 2014, the Cleveland OSHA office hosted two summer college interns from separate construction companies within the alliance to provide a one-day experience.
 The students spent time with construction compliance officers discussing the mission of the agency, duties of an inspector, OSHA regulations, typical hazards found on a construction site and more.
 Although only one day in length, this thorough orientation provided them with a wide-ranging view of what OSHA does as an enforcement agency within the Department of Labor.

 Delivery of monthly Safety Newsletters to local construction companies.
 Over 5,000 companies and individuals receive the hard copy document that covered a variety of safety and health topics designed for construction businesses.

-On the date of the alliance renewal signing, all signatories participated in a video-taping sponsored by the Construction Employers Association (CEA) which will be placed on their website.
+On the date of the alliance renewal signing, all signatories participated in a video-taping sponsored by the Construction Employers Association (CEA) which was placed on their website.
 The intent was to describe the merits of working together collaboratively through the formality of the alliance to make advances in the safety and health of the workers in the local construction industry.

 The successful third year of this alliance has resulted in educating construction companies and individuals on the prevention of workplace hazards, OSHA regulations and methods for creating and maintaining safety and health programs.
 This alliance has been instrumental in furthering the relationship between OSHA and the construction industry of Northeast Ohio, and we look forwards to its fourth year of activities and growth.